 - Biomedical researcher

 Students who complete a Ph.D. program in chemistry with a forensic emphasis can teach chemistry at the postsecondary level.
-The U.S. Bureau of Labor Statistics (BLS) reports that college-level chemistry teachers earned median wages of $71,140 as of 2012.
-Employment opportunities for all postsecondary teachers were projected to increase 17% from 2010-2020, notes the BLS, which is average compared to other career fields.
+The U.S. Bureau of Labor Statistics (BLS) reports that college-level chemistry teachers earned mean wage of $86,070 as of 2015.
+Employment opportunities for all postsecondary teachers were projected to increase 13% from 2014-2024, notes the BLS.